Research

 This data assimilation-based control approach provides the basis for adaptive predictive control in situations where it is difficult to predict with high accuracy by simulation alone.
 Therefore, this approach is expected to solve not only the control problems of fusion plasma, but also other societal issues involving many uncertain factors, such as road traffic control and river water level control.

-These results were published in a journal of the Nature publishing group, Scientific Reports, on January 17, 2024.
+These results were published in Scientific Reports, an open access, multidisciplinary journal, on January 17, 2024.

 Publication